kptdev/kpt/docs/design-docs/08-package-variant.md

 #### PackageVariantSet Status

-TODO(johnbelamaric): determine and document Condition types for PackagetVariantSet, aligned with what we decided for PackageVariant.
+TODO(johnbelamaric): determine and document Condition types for PackageVariantSet, aligned with what we decided for PackageVariant.

 ## Future Considerations
 - As an alternative to the floating tag proposal, we may instead want to have